|

 -

-Although things will remain this way for at least a year following the
+Although I suspected things would remain this way for at least a year

-close of the deal, I can almost guarantee that this will not be
+close of the deal, I guaranteed that this would not be

 Sprint's go forward strategy.